alchvmist/alchvmist.club/README.md

 08-06-2018
 there are no contributions (excluding images*) licensed outside of the GNU General Public License (GPL).

-*Images saved to this repository are subject to the rights imposed my their owners, if at any time the owner wishes for an image of their ownership to be removed, they may contact me (alchvmist) via email at abriefstudyon@gmail.com or through GitHub direct message to me to request it be removed from this repository and any subsequent sites.
+*Images saved to this repository are subject to the rights imposed my their owners, if at any time the owner wishes for an image of their ownership to be removed, they may contact me (alchvmist) through GitHub direct message to request it be removed from this repository and any subsequent sites.